Sign up for our monthly blubolt email!

 Offering discounts for early Mother’s Day purchases is a good way of drawing people in early on.
 For example you could keep the offers limited to the first week of your campaign and compare your sales of related products in that week to the following one.

 You could also offer discounts on certain items in conjunction with other related items that customers could gift to their female relatives.
-This is a good way of up-selling products.
+This is a good way of up-selling products, in turn increasing ROI from your Mother’s Day marketing strategy.

 Remember what we said about Mother’s Day shoppers loving visuals?
 This definitely applies to your email marketing campaigns, too.

 Stay light on the text and heavy on the images.
-Take a look at some previous highly successful Mother’s Day email marketing campaigns and note the amount of visual content.
+Take a look at some previous highly successful Mother’s Day email marketing campaigns and note how much visual content these companies used.

 A good place to start with your Mother’s Day email marketing campaign would be to send out the first batch of early money-off promotions to garner people’s attention.
 Remember to only offer these for a limited amount of time and mention this in the subject line.
 This will create that key sense of urgency for savings to be made early on.